Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{External shock.}

-We estimate Equation \eqref{eq:dynamic_did} directly when we use the external export shock $Z_j^{\text{Ext}}$.
-In this case, the shock is defined as the mean growth in world import demand for each firm $j$, so the sample includes only exporting firms for which the shock can be defined.
-We define the event year $t^*$ as 2007 and $T=\{-3,...,4\}$ excluding $-1$, so the panel runs from 2004 through 2011.
-The reduced-form effects are defined as the average coefficients for years 2009, 2010, and 2011.
-We cluster standard errors at the firm level.
-As the sample of firms is significantly smaller and we use a single cohort, we expect the estimates to be less precise.
+The export shock $Z_j^{\text{Ext}}$ is defined as the mean growth in world import demand for each firm $j$, so we fit Equation \eqref{eq:dynamic_did} in the sample of exporting firms for which the shock can be defined.
+The event year $t^*$ is set to 2007.
+As our data for Portugal starts in 2004, we set $\mathcal{T}=\{-3,...,4\}$ excluding $-1$.
+Reduced-form effects are defined as the mean of coefficients for years 2009, 2010, and 2011, and standard errors are clustered at the firm level.
+As the sample of firms is significantly smaller, we expect the estimates to be less precise.

 \paragraph{Heterogeneity.}